Minimum vertex degree thresholds for tiling complete 3-partite 3-graphs: Introduction

 Let us compare Theorem~\ref{thm:main} with the corresponding result in \cite{My14}, which states that

 where $p$ is the smallest prime factor of $d$.
-Not only Theorem~\ref{thm:main} is more complicated, but also it contains a case where the coefficient of the threshold is irrational.
+Not only is Theorem~\ref{thm:main} more complicated, but also it contains a case where the coefficient of the threshold is irrational.
 In fact, as far as we know, all the previously known tiling thresholds had rational coefficients.

 The lower bound in Theorem \ref{thm:main} follows from six constructions given in Section 2.
 Three of them are known as \emph{divisibility barriers} and two are known as \emph{space barriers}.
 Roughly speaking, the divisibility barriers, known as lattice-based constructions, only prevent the existence of a perfect $K$-tiling; in contrast, the space barriers are `robust' because they prevent the existence of an almost perfect $K$-tiling.
-Our last construction is related to the nature of tiling, where every vertex must be contained in a copy of $K_{a, b, c}$, so we call it a \emph{tiling barrier}.
+Our last construction is based on the fact that if a perfect $K$-tiling exists, then every vertex is covered by a copy of $K$, so we call it a \emph{covering barrier}.
 Such a barrier has never appeared before -- see concluding remarks in Section 5.

 Our proof of the upper bound of Theorem \ref{thm:main} consists of two parts: one is on finding an almost perfect $K$-tiling in $H$, and the other is on `finishing up' the perfect $K$-tiling.
 Our first lemma says that $H$ contains an almost perfect $K$-tiling if the minimum vertex degree of $H$ exceeds those of the space barriers.